The fragrance of the Soul

 If we define Sin as "missing the mark of Love", the law of compensation can be seen as a feedback system that God put in place to help us understand when we are Loving versus when we are Sinning.
 The law is perfect in its working and it measures every act and intention with extreme accuracy.

-The reason why I feel it's important to talk about the law of compensation in the context of forgiveness is that it allows us to understand that we have no part to play in the process of correction of sin.
+The reason why I feel it's important to talk about the law of compensation in the context of forgiveness is that it allows us to understand that we have no part to play in the process of correction of other's sin.
 Our only role is to be responsible for our emotions and our actions and make sure that they are in line with Love.
 Everything else is taken care of by the law itself.

 It took me a while to emotionally absorbs the concept that God never aggregates, He always Individualizes*.
 In other words God holds us accountable for every choice we make and every emotion that we decide to hold on to, even when those choices or emotions are a consequence of a received injustice.
 There is no eye for an eye principle in God's eyes (pun not intended) and whatever action we decide to take that is against Love calls up for a correction through the Law.
 That doesn't mean that God doesn't keep into account the influence of others' choices on us but that doesn't justify choosing to act against Love.